airbnb/hypernova/README.md

 function createGetComponent(files: Files, vmOptions: VMOptions): GetComponent {}
 ```

-Creates a `getComponent` function which can then be passed into Hypernova so it knows how to retrieve your components. `createGetComponent` will create a VM so all your bundles can run independently from each other on each request so they don‘t interfere with global state.
+Creates a `getComponent` function which can then be passed into Hypernova so it knows how to retrieve your components. `createGetComponent` will create a VM so all your bundles can run independently from each other on each request so they don’t interfere with global state.
 Each component is also cached at startup in order to help speed up run time.
-The files Object key is the component‘s name and its value is the absolute path to the component.
+The files Object key is the component’s name and its value is the absolute path to the component.

 #### [createVM](src/createVM.js)